joshlong/joshlong.github.io-content/content/jl/blogPost/cloud_native_java_with_kubernetes_livelessons.md

 status=published
 ~~~~~~

 Hi, Spring fans!
 Late last year I returned to the studio to update my best-selling videos for the Pearson _Livelessons_ series.
 First, I updated the original **_Cloud Native Java_** video to include a focus on **Kubernetes**.
 The new video is available as **_Cloud Native Java with Kubernetes Livelessons_**  and has been completely redone.
 It's _huge_ now.
+Buy the video on [InformIT](https://www.informit.com/store/cloud-native-java-with-kubernetes-livelessons-2nd-edition-9780137833993) or on [O'Reilly's Safari Platform](https://learning.oreilly.com/videos/cloud-native-java/9780137834051/).
+You can buy this for 50% off with this special code: **LONGVID50**.

 In the video we look at, among other things:

 * what motivates the move to cloud native software
 * getting started with Spring Framework and Spring Boot